YonatanReuvenIsraeli/Installation-UAC-Bypass/README.md

 **2.** This will not work to bypass User Account Control for anything else other than installing a program.
 **3.** You can only install a program useing this batch file for the user you are logged in to.
 **4.** When entering the path do not use quotes or double quotes if the installation file has a space in its name.
-**5.** This will not work for every program examples include but are not limited to, programs that don't let you change the installation folder.
+**5.** This will not work for every program.
+Examples include but are not limited to, programs that don't let you change the installation folder.